FN-6: Development

+The HN-6, called HongYing-6, is the designation used in the PLA.
+The export version of the HN-6 is called the FN-6 (飞弩-6 (Fēi Nú-6, Flying Crossbow-6)).
 Export sales of the weapon are the responsibility of China National Precision Machinery Import and Export Corporation, a state-owned trading company responsible for representing the domestic defense production industry in air defense-related products.